Towards therapy in Leeds

 Young people

-Sally is an experienced CBT Therapist and Lead Therapist at Towards, with over 25 years’ experience supporting children, young people, and adults across a range of settings, including the NHS and public sector.
-She specialises in working with children aged 10+, helping them build resilience and confidence through evidence-based CBT.
+Sally is an experienced CBT Therapist and Lead Therapist at Towards, with over 25 years’ experience supporting children, young people, and adults across settings including the NHS and public sector.
+She specialises in working with children aged 10+, helping them build resilience and confidence through evidence-based Cognitive Behavioural Therapy (CBT).
+Sally has expertise in anxiety, low mood, stress, and behavioural difficulties.
+Her therapeutic approach is practical, collaborative, and person-centred, creating a compassionate space where young people feel understood, supported, and empowered to develop coping skills and make lasting positive change.

 Jacob King